 is not personally liable for an act done by the body of which that person is a member in good faith in the exercise or purported exercise of the functions of that body.

-(2) In subsection (1) “act” includes an omission to act.
+(2) In subsection (1) act includes an omission to act.

 30. Allowances to witnesses